Undergraduate Degree Programs

 Lower Division Classes

-In their first two years of study at UC San Diego, CSE students are prepared for advanced studies in programming.
-As part of this preparation, students will complete a combination of lower-division CSE courses, whether following the computer science or the computer engineering curriculum.
-Please see the CSE Course Placement Advice for assistance in choosing your first CSE course.
-Course descriptions can be found in the UCSD Catalog
+In their first two years of study at UC San Diego, CSE students are prepared for advanced studies designing, building, and analyzing computational systems.
+As part of this preparation, students in each of the CSE majors complete a core set of lower-division CSE and related courses.
+The CSE website is your go-to source for course selection and planning.
+The CSE Course Placement Advice page will help you choose your first CSE course, and course descriptions can be found in the UCSD Catalog

 Upper Division Classes: Advanced Studies

-In their junior and senior years, CSE students study advanced topics across the spectrum of computer science.
-The core set of upper-division courses first establishes the depth of knowledge in theory, software, and hardware.
-Then it builds students' breadth of knowledge in computer systems, programming systems, security/cryptography, and machine learning, vision, or graphics.
-Students then build further breadth and depth through several elective courses, including opportunities for industry internships and research with faculty.
+In their junior and senior years, CSE students study advanced topics across the spectrum of computer science and engineering.
+The core set of upper-division courses first establishes depth of knowledge with CS Core balanced across theory, software, and hardware; CE Core drawing on electrical and computer engineering perspectives; Bioinformatics Core integrating biology with computational tools; and Artificial Intelligence Core introducing the theoretical roots and modern applications of AI and machine learning.
+Students then build further breadth and depth through several elective courses, including opportunities for industry internships and research with faculty as well as large-scale projects.
 Course descriptions can be found in the UCSD Catalog

 Major restrictions - The following majors may NOT double major or minor in CSE: